Beetham Tower, Manchester: Architecture

 The building stands on a narrow site on Deansgate at the junction with Great Bridgewater Street and Liverpool Road.
 Its tall rectangular form maximises the available space.
 On the 23rd storey a cantilever projects by 4 m, increasing its floor space and giving the tower definition.
 On the roof is a glass overrun, described as a "glass blade" by the architect.
 The 10 m blade accentuates the flat south façade, contrasting with the north façade, and doubles as a lightning rod.

 The tower was built by Carillion using post-tensioned flat slab concrete construction techniques and was the first structure in the United Kingdom to use the Doka SKE 100 automatic climbing system and trapezoidal windshield.

 Piling foundations are typically preferred for skyscrapers; however, Manchester's sandstone substrata meant a raft foundation.
 The 2.5 m thick raft foundation sits 9 m below the ground level.
 Approximately 57,000 tonnes of concrete and 6,000 glass panes for the curtain-wall structure were required.
 Over 8,000m2 of rigid insulation board by Kingspan was used to reduce heat loss.

 The curtain-wall structure is clad in glass, and elements were added to counter excessive light.
 Louvres on south-facing windows allow for the control of daylight and sunlight into its interior.
 On the west- and east-facing sides, aluminium strips which are noticeable from ground level project outwards to provide shading from the sun.

 The louvres on the south façade alter its consistency and appearance when some are open and others are closed.
 They stop excessive passive solar gain.
 Ultraviolet light hits the glass and is changed to infrared which generates heat through radiation, creating overheating.

-The tower has 47 floors and is 168.87 metres (554 ft) in height, making it the tallest building in the United Kingdom outside London, and the tallest building in Manchester, until it was surpassed by Deansgate Square.
+The tower has 47 floors and is 169 metres in height, making it the tallest building in the United Kingdom outside London, and the tallest building in Manchester, until it was surpassed by Deansgate Square.

-Floors 1 to 22 are occupied by the 279-bedroom four-star Hilton Manchester Deansgate Hotel.
+Floors 1 to 22 are occupied by the 279-bedroom four-star The Manchester Deansgate Hotel.
 The 23rd floor has a four-metre cantilevered overhang with two glass windows in its floor, overlooking the ground from the skybar, Cloud 23.
-The floor has a bar and lounge operated by Hilton.
+The floor has a bar and lounge.
 Floors 25 to 47 are occupied by residential apartments.

 A 12-storey office block is planned next to the tower, with 6,506 square metres of floor space.
 The hotel has a four-storey annexe, containing a swimming pool, ballroom, conference rooms and coffee shop.